I want to thank all of you for your dedicated support during our recent campaign. We made many new friends. We shall live to fight another day.

 He also tried to eliminate limits on the frequency of loud, amplified music events that will make life miserable for nearby residents (then seeing massive opposition, backed off again and moved to"vote it down" and revamp the entire ordinance when challenged).
 These efforts continue, even during the COVID-19 pandemic.

 In 2018, I helped stop GNV R.I.S.E and pledged to work with all stakeholders to develop a serious comprehensive plan for affordable housing.
 I still firmly oppose making downtown Gainesville a full-blown party center at residents' expense.

 Although the incumbents have been returned to office, we all have reason to be extremely concerned that the city will not be able to afford new spending, even to raise employee pay, or to incur more debt without serious consequences.

 I have over 45 years of public service to my state and country and have spent much of the past five years back home in Gainesville heavily engaged in public policy as an "active citizen".
-I will continue to stay engaged.
+I will continue to stay engaged, both as a neighborhood leader, and as a monthly contributor to the Gainesville Sun.
 Visit the "Issues" section to see the positive impact my common sense writings have made.

 This opinion piece was posted online Friday, April 2, 2021 and will be published in the Gainesville Sun's Issues Section on Sunday, April 4, 2021.
 It is yet another attempt to challenge the assumptions behind efforts to eliminate single-family zoning, especially in a small college town with over 70,000 students willing to rent apartments by the room at market rate.
 However, it is clear from renewed efforts to update the Comprehensive Plan in pursuit of "equity" that some form of inclusionary zoning is once again on the horizon.